While technology is incredible in a multitude of ways, it now offers bullies a whole new platform to showcase their innate desire to hurt others.

-- Thirty-three percent of young victims sent or exchanged explicit text or photos to another person online at least once.
+- Thirty-three percent of young victims have sent or exchanged explicit text or photos to another person online at least once.

-Parents: Watch Out for Signs of Cyberbullying
+Parents: Watch out for signs of cyberbullying

 - Avoidance of family, group, or school gatherings.

-Know the Signs
+Know the signs

-Educate yourself on what cyberbullying is and how to recognize the signs, so you can avoid being a victim and help others when you see it happening.
+Educate yourself on what cyberbullying is and how to recognize the signs so you can avoid being a victim and help others when you see it happening.

 Don’t react and retaliate

-Talk to an Adult You can Trust
+Talk to an adult you can trust

-Final Words for Parents
+Final words for parents

-If your child is showing abnormal mood swings, it could be something more serious.
+If your child is showing abnormal mood swings, it could be a possible sign.
 Empower your kids by educating them on what cyberbullying is, what the signs are, and what they need to do if they experience it.